evacaribbean/Blog/README.md

 ...

 ...only close down Derby database if it's running in embedded mode.
-While the this database is an integrated part of the application it's running in (only one user using the app).
+While an embedded database is an integrated part of the application it's running in (and with only one user at a time).
 Unlike an application running in a network.

 ...